 This year we are sponsoring a refugee family from crisis-stricken Venezuela.
 This young couple escaped death threats in their home country.
 The couple support their 2-year-old son who has developmental disabilities, as well as the wife’s mother.

 Due to the delicate nature of this situation, we will not be releasing any names or photos of this family in order to protect their identities.

-*Name has been changed to protect the identity of this family
+*Names have been changed to protect the identities of this family